Published on May 18, 2017 and last reviewed on Feb 06, 2023 - 11 min read

 Article Overview: This article provides you with information regarding the wear and tear in the knee joint, its causes, prevention, and methods of treatment available.
 Read Article

 What Is Arthritis?
 Arthritis is a condition in which there is pain and swelling in one or more joints.
 Many types of arthritis have been identified.
 The common forms of arthritis are: Osteoarthritis.
 Rheumatoid arthritis.
 Gout.
 What Is Osteoarthritis?
-Inflammation of one or mo...
+Inflammation of one or more joints is te...
 Read Article

 Query: Hello doctor, I am a 23 year old obese boy.
 My weight is 110 kg and I feel myself unfit.
 I want to start practicing yoga for weight loss.
 But, I do not know anything about yoga.
 I want to know, how to meditate and relax our body and mind?
 Read Full »